Ethan-Passino/HomeShelf/README.md

 - [Firebase](https://firebase.google.com/)

 ### Hosting
-- VPS-hosted
-- Frontend deployed from build output, with Firebase acting as the backend
+Frontend hosted on VPS with Firebase acting as the backend.

 ---